-* A BBC WORLD Online report discussed another interesting robotics technology, the "snake-arm robots".
+* A report from BBC.com discussed another interesting robotics technology, the "snake-arm robots".
 Traditionally, robot arms are jointed affairs, not so different in concept from a human arm, but over the last three decades there has also been research into robot arms consisting of a large number of short segments linked together.

 The advantage of a snake-arm robot is its flexibility, its ability to reach into corners that would be too difficult for a traditional robot arm.
 The disadvantage is cost, and so far snake-arm robots have been lab toys or specialized tools.
 They are being used, for example, in troubleshooting nuclear power plants, where their ability to crawl into tight mazes of piping is irreplaceable.

 Backers of the technology believe that it has more potential, if the costs can be reduced.
 That means simplifying and modularizing the construction of the arm, as well as figuring out smarter ways to control it: writing the software to get a snake-arm robot to do what it is commanded to do is not trivial.
 There is interest from a wide range of industries, including aircraft manufacturers and doctors looking for improved surgical robots.